apache/royale-docs/component-sets.md

 Royale provides its own component sets that support developing simple, small and fast applications for prototyping and as the basis of complete application user interfaces:

-- [Basic](component-sets/basic) is the most smallest, fastest and PAYG set of components possible in Royale, and is used by other sets like Jewel as its base.
+- [Basic](component-sets/basic) is the smallest, fastest and most [PAYG](features/payg) set of components possible in Royale, and is used by other sets like Jewel as its base.

 - [Jewel](component-sets/jewel) is focused in look and feel and new practices present in modern development like responsivness and multiplatform.
 Jewel support Themes and diferent kind of desktop and mobile devices.